- 1 Meaning of formation of the company

 1. Who has been named intrinsically during a prospectus or is identified by the corporate within the Annual Return

 2. Who has control over the affairs of the corporate, directly or indirectly whether as a shareholder, Director, or otherwise

 3. Under whose advice, directions, or instructions, the Board of Directors is accustomed to act.

 However, a person who is assisting the promoter in a professional capacity (e.g. A lawyer, accountant, etc.) cannot be called a Promoter.

 i) Promoters are the ones who come up with the idea of starting a business.

-ii) They decide the objects of the business, amount of capital needed, the scale of business operation etc.
+ii) They decide the objectives of the business, the amount of capital needed, the scale of business operation, etc.

 iii) They prepare the various documents needed for incorporation of a company like Memorandum